4 Ways to Save for Retirement Without a 401(k)

 1. Individual Retirement Account

 Anyone who earns income can open an individual retirement account, or IRA.
+It’s a flexible option, as it’s designed in large part for self-employed people who can’t open employer-sponsored accounts.

 Unlike a 401(k), these retirement accounts aren’t tied to your employment.
 They give you more hands-on control and usually offer more investment options than 401(k)s.

 Opening an IRA is easier than ever before, thanks to low-cost robo-advisors and convenient micro-investing apps.
 We’ll dive into those shortly.
+(You can also use more traditional options, like a bank, an investment company or online brokerage.)

 But first, let’s discuss the two types of IRAs: Traditional and Roth.
-Both offer a sweet tax break but in different ways.
+Both offer a sweet tax break, but in different ways.

 Use this side-by-side traditional vs. Roth IRA chart to compare features of both accounts.

 Generally, contributing to a Roth IRA makes sense if you plan to be in a higher tax bracket when you retire, while a traditional IRA can be a better choice if you expect to be in a lower tax bracket when you retire.
+The key difference is the fact that a Roth IRA allows for after-tax contributions while a traditional IRA allows for some pre-tax contributions.

 Another way to think about it: A traditional IRA can help you save money on your yearly tax bill while a Roth IRA helps you save money on taxes in retirement.